 How to Finance a Motorcycle

-Financing a Motorcycle is Similar to Financing a Car
+Financing a Motorcycle Similar to Financing a Car

 Almost all motorcycle dealerships offer financing to their customers.
-The catch here, of course, is that you have to purchase your bike from the dealership.
-In other words, no used bike from a private seller.
-They will check your credit, as will be the case with all lenders, with the possible exception of your mother.
-But they may also be the most willing to work with you.
+But they may be the most willing to work with you.
 Don't expect the best rates, however, and be sure that you read and understand completely the terms of your loan agreement.

 Motorcycle manufacturers are another source of financing.
 They often offer special financing programs as part of their sales promotion efforts, particularly on newly introduced models or on models that are slow in selling.
 Always ask your dealer if there are any OEM (original equipment manufacturer) loans available on the models you are interested in.
 These options are, of course, for new bikes only.

 One of the best places to seek out a loan is through a local bank or credit union.
-The rates and terms available are almost always better than you will receive from other sources, particularly when it comes to credit unions.
-You normally don't have to be a current customer to get a bank loan, but you will need to be a member of a credit union to obtain financing there.
+The rates and terms available are almost always better than you will receive from other sources.

-There are several lenders that operate primarily online, some with names you'll recognize from ads on television, others you may not.
-These lenders are definitely worth checking out, but be sure to do a little homework online to see how credible they are and how they rate with their customers.
+There are several lenders that operate primarily online.
+Be sure to do a little homework to determine how credible they are and how they rate with their customers.

-Taking out a loan that with your home as collateral is something you should consider very carefully.
-This is again where the emotion of owning the bike of your dreams could cloud your reason.
+Taking out a loan with your home as collateral is something you should consider very carefully.
 Do you really want to put your home at risk for a new motorcycle?
-Probably not.
-And think about it, if you can't get a regular motorcycle loan, there's probably a good reason why.
-It's the same reason that loaning yourself cash against your house is a bad idea.

-Another bad idea: buying a bike on your credit card.
+Another bad idea: buying a bike with your credit card.
 If you have a high enough limit, the thought is tempting.
-It's easy to do, almost too easy.
-And there's no credit check if you already have the card.
-The factor that should stop you from doing it, though, is the sky-high interest rates you'll be paying and the nasty penalties you'll get stuck with if you get behind on your payments.
+It's easy to do, and there's no credit check if you already have the card.
+The factor that should stop you from doing it, though, is the high interest rates you'll be paying and the nasty penalties you'll get stuck with if you get behind on your payments.